paretomansmartvotesim/paretomansmartvotesim.github.io/star.md

 Most voters will want to make sure that their ballot contains at least one candidate at the top rating and one candidate at the bottom rating.
 The simplest way to do that is "normalization".
 That means that you give your favorite a 5, you give your least favorite a 0, and you judge the rest on that scale between 0 and 5.

+This is probably the first instinct for a voter.
+Also, it's the instructions for STAR voting.
+The ballot is labeled 0 worst - 5 best so it's relative, not a fixed scale.

 One more consideration is made in STAR voting, and this makes it different than score voting.
-The ratings are changed to avoid giving the same score to two candidates.
+The voter will want to avoid giving the same score to two candidates.
 That is an important change that can matter in the runoff.

 {% include sim.html
 link = "[link](http://127.0.0.1:4000/ballot/sandbox/?v=2.5&m=H4sIAAAAAAAAA3WSwU7DMAyG38XnCNWJ46S9Ie0J2G7VDrAVMWlap20IIQTPjp0fOAxNPfyJnfz97PiDOhrGsXBg5XUYOevPKkr3F6shpuIxZVvl9ToQ-7U-BWbxbaKhCyQ00BdHCpRp4EBqhyxZTLrw77NMvZnpb2a4a_9iJ1CjTYhGRAHCAskQbTRsHCym9tds0rdkNDsLRm5nYoTAJgp2ZpNMFMGCXcXOXKLV722MRsjeDHgleKUEgVcyr9G6jc8PKwzgmlC3tTmkIJYWN_Zz4vV6pRJ_F2Y8Jl9IuyvX1oK6peBxACx9C2Z0MTMkNoicIEDNeMSMsnNBrrZ_ZZStHQQFK95A0TzNrRQHVFgoCBSNLyAouFtAUNCsgvcrICg-R7Rc3T_YZC0382kin6qCZL3qWEGBtYPAvgKtAq2iwIrxqKCr8KuArA55Z2PSA_Ppcb-fL6v342QzDoZA55f5bTGdN6fd8bKbDz79r4ft9Lw7TFv6_AY8yRtZXAMAAA)"